Mu-L/workflow/docs/en/FAQ.md

 ### What are the connection multiplexing rules?

 In most cases, you cannot specify specific connections for the client tasks generated in the framework.
-The framework defines the following multiplexing strategies for such connections:
+The framework defines the following multiplexing strategies for reusing connections:
 * If the idle connections on the same port meet the requirements, select the last released one.
 In other words, FILO is used for reusing idle connections.
 * If no idle connection on the same port that meets the requirements:
   * If the current number of concurrent connections is less than the maximum value (200 by default), start a new connection immediately.